-Celine Kiernan is the author of the award winning and critically acclaimed The Moorehawke Trilogy, a dark, complex trilogy of fantasy YA books set in an alternative renaissance Europe.
-The three books of The Moorehawke Trilogy are The Poison Throne, The Crowded Shadows and The Rebel Prince.
-First published in Celine’s native Ireland in 2008, the trilogy has since been published in 15 different territories, and as of this typing has been translated to 10 different languages.
-In 2009 the first book of the Moorehawke Trilogy, The Poison Throne, won The Readers’ Association of Ireland Award for best book, it was included in the White Raven Collection and short listed for the 2009 Irish Book Awards in two categories (best newcomer and best children’s book snr catagory).
+Celine Kiernan is an award-winning author of fantasy novels for young adults, and is represented by Mulcahy Associates, London.
+Her critically acclaimed work combines fantasy elements with the exploration of political, humanitarian and philosophical themes.
+She is best known for The Moorehawke Trilogy, a dark, complex trilogy of fantasy YA books set in an alternative renaissance Europe.
+First published in Celine’s native Ireland in 2008, the trilogy has since been published in 15 different territories, and translated into 10 different languages.
+In 2009 the first book of the Moorehawke Trilogy, The Poison Throne, won The Readers’ Association of Ireland Award for best book; it was included in the White Raven Collection and short listed for the 2009 Irish Book Awards in two categories (Best Newcomer and Best Children’s Book senior category).
 In 2010 it was long-listed for an Australian Silver Inky Award.

-Celine’s forth book, Taken Away (aka Into The Grey) – a YA ghost story set in 1970′s Ireland – is the winner of the 2012 CBI Book of the Year (formerly The Bisto award) and the CBI Children’s Choice Award.
+Celine’s fourth novel, Into the Grey (aka Taken Away) – a YA ghost story set in 1970′s Ireland – won the 2012 CBI Book of the Year (formerly The Bisto award) and the CBI Children’s Choice Award.
 It is the first book to have won both categories.
+It won the RAI Book of the Year 2013, and has been shortlisted for the Sakura Medal (English High) 2014.
+In 2013 the Irish Times named it as one of the best children’s books of the past 25 years.
+It was listed An American Library Association (ALA) Best Fiction for Young Adults title 2015.

 Hi there,